Cheap Theatre Tickets

 Often seats are on the front row of the stalls or the best available, and you can usually get two tickets per person.
 You might have to pay in cash so it's best to phone the box office before you go to check – it'll also often have a good idea of the sort of times people start queueing from so you know when to get there.

-Numbers are limited, with many shows having about 20 or fewer available, and if it's a popular show you may have to queue as early as 7am (box offices largely open at 10am Monday-Saturday and noon on Sundays so wrap up warm).
+Numbers are limited, with many shows having about 20 or fewer available.
+If it's a popular show you may have to start queuing as early as 7am (box offices often don't open till 10am Monday-Saturday and noon on Sundays, so wrap up warm).

 For a decent list of current West End shows' day seat policies, see Theatremonkey's day seat finder.